jaredhocutt/openshift4-deploy/README.md

 creating your AWS key pair) as you will need them in the next step.

 IMPORTANT: The key pair `.pem` file should be in `~/.ssh` as this directory gets mounted to the environment for you.
+Also ensure that you set the permissions to `0400` as you would for any SSH key.

 **Step 4 - Create your variable file**